alexzanderr/rust-typeracer/todo/DONE.md

   2 solutions:
     - make MusicPlayer Send and Sync; i.e make Wav Send + Sync using WavWrapper which unsafely implements Sync
-    - use channels to communicate with the MusicPlayer to play a new specific song
+    - use channels to communicate with the MusicPlayer to play a new specific song -
+- [x] add progress bar for showing how much text is left to type